 We are among the largest providers of cable services in the United States, offering a variety of entertainment, information and communications solutions to residential and commercial customers.
-Our infrastructure consists of a hybrid of fiber and coaxial cable plant passing approximately 11.8 million homes, with 98% of homes passed at 550 megahertz ("MHz") or greater and 97% of plant miles two-way active.
-A national Internet Protocol (IP) infrastructure interconnects all our markets.
+Our infrastructure consists of a hybrid fiber coaxial cable plant passing approximately 12.0 million homes, with 98% of homes passed at 550 megahertz ("MHz") or greater and 98% of plant miles two-way active.
+A national Internet Protocol (IP) infrastructure interconnects our markets.
 See "Item 1.
 Business - Products and Services" for further description of these terms and services, including "customers."

-For the year ended December 31, 2010, we generated approximately \$7.1 billion in revenue, of which approximately 52% was generated from our residential video service.
-We also generated revenue from high-speed Internet, telephone service and advertising with residential and commercial high-speed Internet and telephone service contributing the majority of the recent growth in our revenue.
+For the year ended December 31, 2011, we generated approximately \$7.2 billion in revenue, of which approximately 50% was generated from our residential video service.
+We also generated revenue from Internet, telephone service and advertising.
+Internet and telephone service in both residential and commercial markets contributed the majority of the recent growth in our revenue.

-As of December 31, 2010, we served approximately 5.1 million customers.
-We sell our video, high-speed Internet and telephone services primarily on a subscription basis, often in a bundle of two or more services, providing savings and convenience to our customers.
-Bundled services are available to approximately 97% of our homes passed, and approximately 61% of our customers subscribe to a bundle of services.
+As of December 31, 2011, we served approximately 5.2 million residential and commercial customers.
+We sell our video, Internet and telephone services primarily on a subscription basis, often in a bundle of two or more services, providing savings and convenience to our customers.
+Bundled services are available to approximately 97% of our homes passed, and approximately 62% of our customers subscribe to a bundle of services.

-We served approximately 4.5 million video customers as of December 31, 2010, of which approximately 74% subscribed to digital video service.
-Digital video enables our customers to access advanced video services such as high definition television, Charter OnDemandTM ("OnDemand") video programming, an interactive program guide and digital video recorder ("DVR") service.
+We served approximately 4.1 million residential video customers as of December 31, 2011, and approximately 79% of our video customers subscribed to digital video service.
+Digital video enables our customers to access advanced video services such as high definition ("HD") television, Charter OnDemandTM ("OnDemand") video programming, an interactive program guide and digital video recorder ("DVR") service.

-We also served approximately 3.2 million high-speed Internet customers as of December 31, 2010.
-Our high-speed Internet service is available in a variety of download speeds up to 60 megabits per second ("Mbps").
-We also offer home networking service, or Wi-Fi, enabling our customers to connect up to five computers wirelessly in the home.
+We also served approximately 3.5 million residential Internet customers as of December 31, 2011.
+Our Internet service is available in a variety of download speeds up to 100 megabits per second ("Mbps") and upload speeds of up to 5 Mbps.
+We also offer home networking service, or in-home Wi-Fi, enabling our customers to connect up to five computers wirelessly in the home.

-We provided telephone service to approximately 1.7 million customers as of December 31, 2010.
+We provided telephone service to approximately 1.8 million residential customers as of December 31, 2011.
 Our telephone services typically include unlimited local and long distance calling to the U.S., Canada and Puerto Rico, plus other features, including voicemail, call waiting and caller ID.

-Through Charter Business®, we provide scalable, tailored broadband communications solutions to business organizations, such as business-to-business Internet access, data networking, fiber connectivity to cellular towers, video and music entertainment services and business telephone.
-As of December 31, 2010, we served approximately 263,900 business revenue generating units, including small- and medium-sized commercial customers.
+Through Charter Business®, we provide scalable, tailored broadband communications solutions to business and carrier organizations, such as Internet access, data networking, fiber connectivity to cellular towers and office buildings, video entertainment services and business telephone services.
+As of December 31, 2011, we served approximately 476,200 commercial primary service units, primarily small- and medium-sized commercial customers.
 Our advertising sales division, Charter Media®, provides local, regional and national businesses with the opportunity to advertise in individual markets on cable television networks.